SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 [slide]
 # Import a Single Object from XML

 You can also import objects from XML to Java by **unmarshalling** them with JAXB.
-To facilitate this process, you need to have a class that repsresents this object.
+To facilitate this process, you need a class that repsresents this object.

 **AddressDto.java**
 ```java